Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/06_symbolic_executor.typ

 }
 ```

-By using the `ConditionManager`, we ensure that if the program checks `if x > 0` twice (and `x` hasn't changed), we use the same BDD variable.
+By using the `FilterManager`, we ensure that if the policy checks `if tcp` twice, we use the same BDD variable.
 This allows the BDD to automatically deduce that the second check is redundant!

 #figure(
-  caption: [Path forking at conditional branches.
-Starting from an initial state, each `if` condition allocates a fresh BDD variable and splits into two states.
-The true branch updates the path with $(p and c)$, the false branch with $(p and not c)$ where $p$ is the current path condition.
-Both branches inherit the symbolic environment, which may be refined based on the learned condition.],
+  caption: [Flow forking at match rules.
+Starting from an initial state, each `Match` allocates a fresh BDD variable and splits into two states.
+The true branch updates the path with $(p and m)$, the false branch with $(p and not m)$ where $p$ is the current path condition.
+Both branches inherit the symbolic environment.],

   cetz.canvas({
     import cetz.draw: *